Lacrymology/states/salt/master/doc/monitor.rst

 against number of :doc:`/salt/minion/doc/index` managed by this :doc:`/salt/master/doc/index`.

-#TODO link to how to send salt mine data.
+..
+TODO link to how to send salt mine data.

 If this failed, it probably because of missing data of an installed :doc:`/salt/minion/doc/index` or the mine data existed for a minion which no more managed by